 Nestled in central Tokyo, Meiji Jingu is a renowned shrine surrounded by a peaceful forest of over 100,000 trees.
 Dedicated to Emperor Meiji and Empress Shoken, it offers a serene escape from the city.
+This is a sample itinerary.
+Stops and timing may vary depending on traffic, weather, and guest preferences.

 The Imperial Palace in Tokyo is the main residence of Japan’s Emperor.
 Surrounded by gardens, moats, and historic stone walls, it stands on the former site of Edo Castle and is a symbol of Japan’s history and heritage.